The work of Deputy Registrars is a

-- DRs must be registered to vote in the jurisdiction in which
+- Must be registered to vote in the jurisdiction in which

 they are appointed.

-- Precinct committeemen are appointed as DRs on the
+- Precinct Committeepersons are appointed as Deputy Registrars on the

-- DRs must complete registration forms neatly and must follow the specific
+- Must complete registration forms neatly and must follow the specific

 registrations or cancellations are taken between the 35th and 29th day before

-the election, DRs must return completed materials to the election authority
+the election, completed materials must be returned to the Election Authority

 within 48 hours.

-day for registration, DRs must return all the registration material to the
+day for registration, all the registration material must be returned to the

 For additional information see: